Covid: 13 new cases in Ladakh | Health

 So far, 228 people have succumbed to COVID-19 in Ladakh.
 Of these, 168 deaths were reported from Leh and 60 from Kargil, according to officials.

-The number of active cases stands at 61 -- all in Leh, they said.
+The number of active cases stands at 75 in Ladakh -- all in Leh, they said.

-A total of 639 sample reports were tested in Ladakh of which 579 in Leh and 46 in Kargil were found to be negative, officials said.
+Of the total 227 sample reports tested in Ladakh, 119 in Leh and 15 in Kargil were found to be negative, officials said.

-Eleven people were discharged from hospital in Leh, taking the overall recoveries to 28,326, officials said.
+Four people were discharged from hospital in Leh, taking the overall recoveries to 28,345, officials said.

-As many as 2,326 passengers were screened at the Leh airport, 489 passengers, including drivers and helpers of trucks and light motor vehicles, were screened at Khaltse, and 278 were screened at Upshi check post on highway, they added.
+As many as 2,239 passengers were screened at Leh airport, 587 peole, including drivers and helpers of trucks and light motor vehicles, were screened at Khaltse, and 267 were screened at Upshi check post on the highway, they added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)